peterhartree/notes/src/misc/index.md

 # Misc
 Notes to self, writing to think, discover, remember.
 Usually less than half-baked.
 Mainly of interest to my future self, but also to those who wonder how I’m thinking about things.
-Not recommended for general consumption (read something by [these people](/people/) instead!).

 Comments, pointers, corrections greatly appreciated.